nik-sta/E-mc-2/README.md

 [![Build Status](https://travis-ci.org/nikolastankovic/E-mc-2.svg?branch=master)](https://travis-ci.org/nikolastankovic/E-mc-2)

+# Book and Chapter Summary of David Bodanis book E=mc^2
-This LATEX project is a book and chapter summary of David Bodanis book "E=mc^2".
+**This LATEX project is a book and chapter summary of David Bodanis book "E=mc^2".**

-The generated PDF file can be downlaoaded at this site: https://www.sharelatex.com/github/repos/nikolastankovic/E-mc-2
+The generated PDF file can be downlaoaded at this site: https://github.com/nikolastankovic/E-mc-2/releases